AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/importing-assets-with-adobe-experience-manager.md

    ![](assets/importing-assets-with-adobe-experience-manager-4.png)

 1. Choose your folder.
 Then select your desired images by clicking on the thumbnail (you can choose up to 10).
-Click **Select** when done.
+Click **[!UICONTROL Select]** when done.

    ![](assets/importing-assets-with-adobe-experience-manager-5.png)